Growing Pains

 • loss of appetite

-It is important to see your regular practitioner if your child has any of these symptoms (The Royal Children’s Hospital, Melbourne).
+It is important to see your regular practitioner if your child has any of these symptoms (The Royal Children’s Hospital, Melbourne) to exclude other possible causes.

-Should your child in fact have growing pains, usually a course of regular stretching, heat and massage will alleviate symptoms, as prescribed by a physiotherapist.
+Should your child in fact have growing pains, usually a course of regular stretching, heat and massage will alleviate symptoms as prescribed by a physiotherapist such as Andy or myself.
+Piece of mind, when it comes to parenting, is worth so much and seeing a trained therapist to help you and your child has no monetary value in my book.

 If you have further questions about growing pains, reach out to us via our social media platforms.